You know the feeling…

 - stimulants like coffee and sugar snacks do a number on your body by upping the sugar that sets you on the road to metabolic disorder and diabetes.
 It’s a high price to pay for a temporary boost that depletes us later.
 It’s a kind of deficit spending for the body.

 - working harder is another often used approach.
 We have all heard the expression that there are not enough hours in the day.
 One Ayurvedic doctor told me that working six hours a day was considered far superior for health and more natural for us than our current culture of long hours and 24/7 availability.
+Even with COVID we are still expected to be on all the time and taking a time out is considered a break from “normal”.

 - reaching for food is actually a rational instinct since food supports our health and ability to function.
 Unfortunately, one of the challenges extremely busy people have is that much of our food supply is processed and full of all sorts of chemicals as well as corn syrup and other ingredients that increase weight and act as stimulants to the body.
 Because processed food is so high in calories and low in nutrition it can cause people to want to eat more to meet their nutritional needs and when they are tired their nutritional needs rise.
 Fatigue can, therefore, contribute to weight issues.